MartinStokroos/Philips_MFB_544_Visaton_modification/README.md

 # Squawker and Tweeter Modification for the Philips 544 MFB Speaker

 This repository contains design information of 3D printable adapter parts to replace the original midrange and high frequency driver from the Philips 22RH544 MFB speaker with Visaton drivers.
-Feel free to fork this project and inprove this modification proposal.
+Feel free to fork this project to improve this modification proposal.

 ORIGINAL 544 | MODIFIED 544 | BEST COMPROMISE
 ------------ | ------------ | ---------------